npearce/F5-iApps_and_Ansible-playbooks/BIG-IP/03-README.md

 We've already covered retrieving an iApp list from the BIG-IP and checking the response in Exercise 1.

-Reviewing the playbook, in the section `- name: Perform the installation!`, we introduce a new 'core module' named `get_url:`.
-Not the same as the previously used `url:`!! 'url:' supports a destination, which is great for REST API actions. 'get_url:' supports both a source and destination, which is great for transferring files.
+Reviewing the playbook, in the section '- name: Perform the installation!', we introduce a new 'core module' 'named get_url:'.
+Not the same as the previously used 'url:'!! 'url:' supports a destination, which is great for REST API actions. 'get_url:' supports both a source and destination, which is great for transferring files.

 `get_url:` has a source and destination allowing us to fetch something from a remote HTTP URL and push that object to our BIG-IP:

 `url: "{{ appsvcs_source }}"

-dest: /var/tmp/
+dest: /var/tmp/`

-`
+If you read the notes at the beginning of 'BIG-IP/03-bigip-install_iapp.yml' you will see that we provide an example for '{{ appsvcs_source }}' which is an iApp on GitHub.

-If you read the notes at the beginning of 'BIG-IP/03-bigip-install_iapp.yml' you will see that we provide an example for `{{ appsvcs_source }}` which is an iApp on GitHub.
+Immediately following this we execute the 'tmsh' (BIG-IPs TMOS Shell) command:

-Immediately following this we execute the `tmsh` (BIG-IPs TMOS Shell) command: `shell: "tmsh load /sys application template /var/tmp/{{ appsvcs_file }}"`
+`shell: "tmsh load /sys application template /var/tmp/{{ appsvcs_file }}"`

-Following the `tmsh` installation command, we then verify that the newly installed iApp is present, which should be familiar to you. *NOTE:* previous interactions have been via HTTP.
+Following the 'tmsh' installation command, we then verify that the newly installed iApp is present, which should be familiar to you. *NOTE:* previous interactions have been via HTTP.
 However, the Ansible 'shell:' command drops into SSH.
 This is when the Ansible 'Credentials' are used, which we set at the beginning before Exercise 1.

-Finally, we perform a cleanup by removing the iApp that we placed into `/var/tmp` using the `get_url:` command earlier.
+Finally, we perform a cleanup by removing the iApp that we placed into '/var/tmp' using the 'get_url:' command earlier.

 ##Create a new Job Template
 1. Navigate to the 'Job Templates' section.